-Save the Dates and Start Making Your Plans - Peace Corps Connect 2016 Peace Corps Connect 2016, in conjunction with the Peace Corps' 55th anniversary, will be held Washington, DC from in September 22-25, 2016.
-The conference itself will take place on Friday and Saturday, September 23-24.
+Save the Dates and Start Making Your Plans - Peace Corps Connect 2016 Peace Corps Connect 2016, in conjunction with the Peace Corps' 55th anniversary, will be held Washington, DC 2016.
+September 22-25, conference itself will take place on Friday and Saturday, September 23-24.
 It will be preceded by the National Day of Action (all day) and the Affiliate Group Network Annual Meeting (1 pm - 5 pm) on Thursday September 22.